 - 1. In the Program Directory, use ARROWS to highlight a program. - Press Select (F6).
 The CNC loads the program.
-The name of the currently loaded program displays next to the SELECTED PROGRAM label at the bottom of the screen.
+The name of the currently loaded program is displayed next to the SELECTED PROGRAM label at the bottom of the screen.